Neighborhood Boards of Honolulu: Neighborhood Board Elections

+Per the Neighborhood Plan of 2008, the boards elect officers not limited to a Chairperson, Vice Chairperson, Secretary and Treasurer every year, for a one-year term to begin at the meeting on or after July 1 of each year.
+These elections are open solely to current board members, as the first item of business on the agenda of the first meeting for the new officers' terms.

 Neighborhood Commission

 The Neighborhood Commission consists of nine members.
 Four are appointed by the Mayor, four by the City Council, and the ninth member is appointed by the Mayor and confirmed by the City Council.
 A total of five members must have prior board experience.
 Each member serves a five-year term.
 The Commission is responsible for the periodic review and evaluation of the Plan and the neighborhood boards, and assists in the formation of neighborhood boards upon request.

 Neighborhood Commission Office

 The Neighborhood Commission Office provides administrative and technical support services to the Neighborhood Commission, the 33 neighborhood boards of the City and County of Honolulu, and the City administration.

 Neighborhood Commission Office Re-brand and Launch of Social Media

 With only 18% of board members being 18 years old to 45 years old, and 38% of members serving 10 or more years (Neighborhood Commission Survey, 2014), in 2013 the NCO identified a need to increase citizen engagement to reflect the true demographic make-up of the island and to bring more people into the system.
 Additionally, through outreach done at community events, we found that 35% of people we spoke to had never heard about the system at all, with 44% being only vaguely familiar.
 This signaled to the NCO that building general awareness of the system was paramount, and that all means to do this must be employed.

 In May 2013, the NCO recognized that social media provides new ways for constituents, organizations, and government to communicate with each other.
 To increase both general awareness and outreach to communities across the island, the NCO has built out its social media suite.